SaarthRajan/pypi-module-template/README.md

 To use this template:

-1. Click the green **"Use this template"** button in the top right of this repository.
+1. Click the **"Use this template"** button in the top right of this repository.
-2. Name your repository and choose whether it will be public or private.
+2. Name your repository and choose visibility.

 ## Configure the Template Files